 Section 9.
 The Chair shall have the power to call special meetings of the Commission and of the Executive Committee.

 Section 10.
-In the Chair's absence, or when the Chair wishes to give up the chair, the Vice-Chair shall act as the chair.
+In the Chair's absence, or when the Chair wishes to give up the chair, the Vice-Chair shall act as the Chair.

 Section 11.
-The Secretary shall ensure that minutes are kept for all meetings of the Commission and that copies are distributed to all members of the Commission.
-The Secretary, shall also ensure that notice is given for all Commission meetings as required by District law.
-The Secretary will also be responsible for serving as the Parliamentarian to ensure adherence to Robert’s Rules of Order.
+The Secretary, or Designee, shall ensure that minutes are kept for all meetings of the Commission and that copies are distributed to all members of the Commission.
+The Secretary, or Designee, shall also ensure that notice is given for all Commission meetings as required by District law.

 Section 12.
-The Secretaryshall serve as the central repository of copies of minutes of all standing, special, and administrative committees.
+When officers are elected, the Commission will identify one officer who will serve as the Parliamentarian.
+This role will typically be filled by the Secretary but may be filled by another officer.
+The Parliamentarian will advise the Chair regarding adherence to Robert’s Rules of Order.

 Section 13.
-The Treasurer shall be responsible for developing an annual fiscal year budget, preparing quarterly financial reports, keeping the Commission's financial records and accounts, and for executing its expenditures in accordance with District law.
+The ANC 6A website (www.anc6a.org) shall serve as the central repository for all Commission records.

 Section 14.
+The Treasurer shall be responsible for developing an annual fiscal year budget, preparing quarterly financial reports, keeping the Commission's financial records and accounts, and for executing its expenditures in accordance with DC law.

+Section 15.
 All checks must be signed by two officers, one of whom must be either the Treasurer or the Chair.